(1833 - 1891)

 The rest of the War

-In November 1862 he was promoted to Brigadier General in command of Cooke's Brigade of Ransom's Division, and led the Brigade at Fredericksburg, Bristoe Station (wounded), and the Wilderness (wounded).
-His Brigade was part of Heth's Division at Petersburg and Appomattox.
+On 1 November 1862 he was appointed Brigadier General, with a brigade in Ransom's Division, and led them in combat at Fredericksburg, Bristoe Station (wounded), and the Wilderness (wounded), VA.
+His Brigade was part of Heth's Division at Petersburg and to Appomattox.

 After the War

-He was a merchant in Richmmond (Va) and he co-founded the Confederate Soldiers' Home.
+He was a merchant in Richmmond, VA and he co-founded the Confederate Soldiers' Home there.

 References & notes